minh-ton/apple-updates/terms.markdown

 ## Software Updates

-- `Software Updates` is a bot which pushes notifications to Discord servers when a new Apple OS (iOS, iPadOS, watchOS, tvOS, macOS) update is available.
+- `Software Updates` is a bot that pushes notifications to Discord servers when a new Apple OS (iOS, iPadOS, watchOS, tvOS, macOS) update is available.
 - The information provided by `Software Updates` is only for informational purposes.
 You agree that you will only use Software Updates for its intended purposes and not for other intentions without approval from the bot owner.

 ## Availability